-22. Prospect has effective arrangements for trainee support to meet the needs of individual trainees.
+- 23. Prospect has effective arrangements for trainee support to meet the needs of individual trainees.
 Trainees are well aware of the arrangements for support and are able to access appropriate support promptly.
 They are given up-to-date information and advice on employment opportunities.
 There is good team working among staff.
 Staff, training providers and trainees are in regular contact by telephone.
 Trainees are encouraged to talk openly with staff about their progress and any issues which may be affecting their training.
 Staff and training providers are committed to finding flexible solutions to problems which present barriers to the achievement of a trainee's employment goals.
 Training arrangements, which take account of local transport and childcare responsibilities, enable trainees from remote rural areas, and lone parents, to access training.
-Staff have arranged for trainees with a variety of medical conditions and disabilities to work towards occupationally specific qualifications which they have achieved successfully.

-23. Pastoral support is good and includes crisis intervention and long-term support to help trainees deal with serious personal and domestic issues.
+Staff have arranged for trainees with a variety of medical conditions and disabilities to work towards occupationally specific qualifications which they have achieved successfully. - 24.
+Pastoral support is good and includes crisis intervention and long-term support to help trainees deal with serious personal and domestic issues.
 Staff and subcontractors willingly provide support services beyond their contractual responsibilities.
 One training provider collects trainees daily from an agreed collection point and transports them to the training centre to overcome problems with public transport.
 Staff provide additional one-to-one help for trainees with disabilities and arrange for specialist support.
 A trainee with a severe hearing impairment receives a range of support including the services of an interpreter, customised software and individual support in preparing for a job interview.
 Personal counselling services are available for young mothers attending the young mothers-to-be programme and New Prospects training.
 This support is also available for the adult trainees.
-A qualified professional counsellor provides regular weekly counselling sessions and additional sessions are arranged, if necessary, in response to trainees' needs.

-24. Prospect has extensive links with external agencies offering advice and practical support.
+A qualified professional counsellor provides regular weekly counselling sessions and additional sessions are arranged, if necessary, in response to trainees' needs. - 25.
+Prospect has extensive links with external agencies offering advice and practical support.
 Staff work closely with local housing associations to support young mothers facing serious and immediate housing problems.
 A midwife provides advice regularly to the young mothers at the training centre to encourage attendance.
 Links with lone parent advisers have resulted in a sustained increase in the number of lone parents accessing training programmes.
 Staff also provide continuing support beyond the training programme.
 Arrangements are made to enable trainees who need additional time to complete a course or qualification.
-A fortnightly coffee morning is held at the training centre where young mothers who have completed their training needs and other problems informally and to support the current group of pregnant young women.

-25. Initial assessment and interview arrangements are efficient, systematic, welcoming and informative.
+A fortnightly coffee morning is held at the training centre where young mothers who have completed their training come with their children to meet other course members, to discuss training needs and other problems informally and to support the current group of pregnant young women. - 26.
+Initial assessment and interview arrangements are efficient, systematic, welcoming and informative.
 All adult trainees receive a day's induction to training following their initial interview.
 They are provided with information on programme content and the additional short courses available at the centre.

 Procedures for placing trainees with training providers are well established and trainees are normally given final details of their training programme during induction.
 Trainees must absorb information in a very short amount of time and complete a number of documents.
 As a result, there are few planned opportunities to get to know other trainees, to build confidence and to check that the substantial amount of information given during the initial interview has been fully understood.
 Trainees receive written information which covers health and safety.